pronamic/wp-pronamic-pay/readme.txt

 == Changelog ==

+= 1.2.8 =
+*	ICEPAY - Added support for the ICEPAY payment provider

 = 1.2.7 =
 *	Membership - Improved the check for an active iDEAl gateway
 *	Mollie - Enabled feedback support for the Mollie gateway